-“I love writing, the culture of India, photography, the science of the mind and elephants.
-Living is a fascinating adventure that leads us to another that, in my opinion, is even more so: the adventure of the journey after death.
-I thank from the depths of my Being the Yogendra family of the Yoga Institute of Mumbai (with whom I lived periods of great wisdom and evolution) for giving me the necessary clarity to embrace them both; and for having helped me, at all times, to travel India from its depths, as I always dreamed.” – Antonio.
+“I'm passionate about writing, the culture of India, photography, the pine forests and elephants.
+Living is a fascinating adventure that leads us to another that in my opinion is even more so: the adventure of the journey after death.
+I thank from the depths of my heart the Yogendra Family of The Yoga Institute in Mumbai for giving me wisdom to embrace them both.
+I also thank them for times full of evolution, and for having helped me at all times to travel India from its depths, as I always dreamed.” – Antonio.

 © Copyright 2019 Finca Elefante Costa Rica | Web Design by PigFlex